Course Title: Algorithms and Analysis

 Overview of Assessment

-The assessment for this course comprises of assignments, weekly quizzes, mid-semester test and a formal end-of-semester written examination.
+The assessment for this course comprises of assignments, weekly quizzes and a set of end-of-semester timed and timetabled assessment.

 This course has no hurdle requirements.